christianreiser/Model-Predictive-Control-master/README.md

 ### Actuators
 Actuators control the system.
 Here they are

     * a: acceleration.
 In a manual car positive acceleration means using the gas pedal and a negative acceleration means using the brake pedal.
     * δ: steering angle.
 (Steering wheel)

 ### N & dt
 * N is the number of timesteps the model predicts ahead.
-A high valure for N leads to a futher prediction for the future.
+A high value for N leads to a further prediction for the future.
-* dt is the timedifference between two timesteps.
+* dt is the time difference between two time steps.
 A low dt leads to frequent reevaluations of the actuators and a shorter prediction for the future.
-So ideally we use a small dt for great accucary and a big value for N to compencate the loss in predicting further.
+So ideally we use a small dt for great accuracy and a big value for N to compensate the loss in predicting further.
 However, a bigger value for N is computationally more expensive.

 ### Tuning N and dt
 * I started with a time horizon (T=dt*N=0.1*10) of one second and after tuning other parameters the model was able to get through the track.
 Later on I tried to optimize for speed.
 Then the model had more difficulty.
-It seemed like the problem is, that the model can't pedict far enough into the future.
+It seemed like the problem is, that the model can't predict far enough into the future.
 Consequently, I wanted a longer time horizon and chose a higher value for N and tried 40.
 This result was much worse and I tried 20 which was great.
 I also tried values around 20, but 20 had the best results.
-Then I tried to tune dt.
+* Then I tried to tune dt.
 Reducing dt to 0.05 lead to driving like a jerk, with values for N smaller than 20 and also N greater than 20.
 Next, I tried dt=0.2 which seemed unresponsive.
 The car steered to late.
-Due to this testing I settled on N=20 and dt=0.1.
+Due to this testing, I settled on N=20 and dt=0.1.
 Probably, I haven't found the optimum.
 There is more potential when tuning N & dt together with other parameters like cte or epte.
 Note that the optimum for the parameters, especially N, might be related to the computer hardware.
 My laptop has no graphic chip and a medium CPU.
 With less computing power the parameters might need to be adapted conservatively.
-While more computing power could enable more agressive driving.
+While more computing power could enable more aggressive driving.

 ### Other parameters
 All parameters are stored in `src/MPC.h`.
-They where all tuned manually with the compormise of a smooth ride while also going fast.
+They were all tuned manually with the compromise of a smooth ride while also going fast.
 They could be optimized for a racing style or a more careful ride.

 ### Latency

-In order to simulate a more realistic model of a car I introduced latency.
-It should simulate delays in the physical world like a delay in a actuator.
+In order to simulate a more realistic model of a car, I introduced latency.
+It should simulate delays in the physical world like a delay in an actuator.
 To handle this delay like shifted the actual state of the vehicle 100ms into the future.
----

 ## Dependencies